 What do tapes mean to you?

 Tapes to me mean a lot!
 Tapes mean: hard copies of data.
 Tapes mean: physicality and intimacy in collecting.
 Tapes mean: everyone can be apart of music culture.
 Tapes mean: recycling.
 Tapes mean: cross cultural exchanges.
 To me tapes are extremely accessible and reach across genre lines.
 Punks are into pop tapes, singer songwriters are into noise, and I think that tapes help expand horizons!

 What does the future hold for Holy Page?

 Well, Holy Page is going to keep pressing tapes, probably forever, but in 2013 we are also making the leap to vinyl!
 I am releasing my brother’s new album Falling Up and Stephen Steinbrink’s I Drew A Picture.
 I am also very excited to work with one of my favorite pop projects Ever Ending Kicks on a tape of rarities called (Weird Priorities).
 I also started an art space in my backyard called the Tempe Museum of Contemporary Art that may house some Holy Page Records events, but who knows.
 I might also try to relocate to the east coast some time soon.
 It’s all up in the air with school, but the label will be around until the end probably!

 Fantastic!
 Thanks so much for your time and passionate words, Christian!
 Anything else that you’d like to add?

 Yeah, this label wouldn’t be anywhere without the help of such a global music community!
-I would like to thank Lava Church, Swan City Sounds, Gilgongo Records, Ascetic House, Tagobella, Crash Symbols, Bridgetwon, Chill Mega Chill, PORTALS, and many more for helping to create such a vibrant community.
+I would like to thank Lava Church, Swan City Sounds, Gilgongo Records, Ascetic House, Tagobella, Crash Symbols, Bridgetown, Chill Mega Chill, Portals, and many more for helping to create such a vibrant community.
 Thanks for doing this it was really fun!